-Welcome to this July newsletter from the Customer Union for Ethical Banking, the independent union for customers of The Co-operative Bank and Coventry Building Society.
-This month we report back from Co-op Congress, and discuss the bank’s response on mortgage prisoners.
+Welcome to this last newsletter of the year from the Customer Union for Ethical Banking, the independent union for customers of The Co-operative Bank and Coventry Building Society.

 Save Our Bank = Customer Union